In this heart-warming modern comedy, a colourful group of defiant and energetic ‘baby boomers’ show that retirement is only the beginning.

 Meg Leonard spent ten years working in Casting for film, television and theatre.
 During this period she produced the short film “Ten Minute Movie” starring John Simm and Jimi Mistry which won the Special Jury Award at Houston Film Festival and was nominated for Best Short Film at the Belfast Film Festival.

 Nick Moorcroft old his first spec script, “Burke and Hare” to Barnaby Thompson’s Fragile Films which featured on The Brit List in 2007.
-The list, which honors the most liked and recommended unproduced screenplays in the UK and Ireland, earned him a number of commissions with Columbia Pictures, working with U.S producers John Lesher and Neil Moritz.
+The list, which honours the most liked and recommended unproduced screenplays in the UK and Ireland, earned him a number of commissions with Columbia Pictures, working with U.S producers John Lesher and Neil Moritz.

-In 2007 he co-wrote the screenplay for box office hit ‘St Trinian’s’ and the 2009 sequel, “St Trinian’s: The Legend of Fritton’s Gold” for Ealing Studios and Entertainment Distributors.
-In 2010 “Burke and Hare” was made, starring Simon Pegg, Andy Serkis, Tom Wilkinson and directed by iconic American Film Director, John Landis.
+In 2007 he co-wrote the screenplay for box office hit ‘St Trinian’s and the 2009 sequel, “St Trinian’s: The Legend of Fritton’s Gold” for Ealing Studios and Entertainment Distributors.
+In 2010 “Burke and Hare” was made, starring Simon Pegg, Andy Serkis, and Tom Wilkinson and directed by iconic American Film Director, John Landis.

 In 2014, he wrote and Executive Produced “Urban Hymn”.
-The film, Directed by Michael Caton-Jones and starring Shirley Henderson, Ian Hart, Steven Macintosh and ‘Screen Star of Tomorrow’, Letitia Wright, was selected for the Toronto International Film Festival and won best film at the Giffoni Film Festival in Italy.
+The film, directed by Michael Caton-Jones and starring Shirley Henderson, Ian Hart, Steven Macintosh and ‘Screen Star of Tomorrow’, Letitia Wright, was selected for the Toronto International Film Festival and won the best film at the Giffoni Film Festival in Italy.
 Letitia Wright was nominated for ‘Best Newcomer’ at the British Independent Film Awards for her performance in the film.
-The film was released in America on May 17th, 2017 where it was New York Times critics pick of the week.
+The film was released in America on May 17th, 2017 and it was New York Times critics pick of the week.

 In 2015 Nick co-founded the production company, Powder Keg Pictures, with Meg Leonard and city financier, John Stevens.
-“Finding Your Feet” is the companies first production.
+“Finding Your Feet” is the company’s first production.
 It is also the first film Nick has produced and co-written with Meg Leonard.

 The story and characters